bioinf-mcb/gut_microbiome_dynamics_project/README.md

 To solve the problem of the limited IBD data we will use synthetically augmented (artificially manufactured) data points in the 3rd step.
 This way, we may determine optimal time-series data collection guidelines for future sample collection.
 We believe that understanding interactions between bacteria in the gut microbiome will help answer important questions in the future:

-i) which interactions are associated with disease
+  * which interactions are associated with disease

-ii) can we manipulate interactions
+  * can we manipulate interactions

-iii) will removing or adding bacteria A affect the gut microbiome and improve patient health?
-Thus, we consider it a high risk/high reward part of our project.
+  * will removing or adding bacteria A affect the gut microbiome and improve patient health?
+Thus, we consider it a high risk/high reward part of our
+  project.